 Congratulations, mama!
 If you’re here, I’m guessing you’ve gotten your positive pregnancy test and are anxiously awaiting the first prenatal visit.
 It’s such an exciting pregnancy milestone that somehow makes the whole thing feel so much more real!

 I remember the wait before my first prenatal visit felt like forever.
 I had no idea what to expect, either.
 How should I prepare?
+What should I wear?
 What do I need to ask about?
 What even happens at a prenatal appointment?
 I was completely in the dark.

 The good news is you don’t technically have to do anything before the appointment!
 However, by learning about what to expect and brainstorming some questions and discussion points ahead of time, I can guarantee you’ll get way more out of the appointment and create a stronger bond with your provider right from the start.